nicholas-johnson/ng-tweets/README.md

 ## Warranty

-This plugin uses a hack.
-My assumption is that this hack is likely to remain available as long as older browser require JSONP to access the API.
+This plugin is a dirty low down (albeit functional) hack.
+My assumption is that this hack is likely to remain available as long as older browsers require JSONP to access the API.
 However I can make no guarantees on this.
-This is not an official twitter API, there is no uptime guarantee.
+This is not an official twitter API, there is no uptime guarantee, Twitter can turn it off at any time.

 Caution is advised.
 Use at your discretion.
-I take no responsibility for any problems you may encounter.
+I take no responsibility for any problems of any kind you may encounter, technical, legal, spiritual, military, etc.

 ## License